openNDS/openNDS/docs/source/fas.rst

 Security
 ********

-**If FAS Secure is enabled** (Levels 1 (default), 2 and 3), the client authentication token is kept secret until FAS verification is complete.
+**If FAS Secure is enabled** (Levels 1 (default), 2 and 3), the client authentication token is kept secret at all times.
+Instead, faskey is used to generate a hashed id value (hid) and this is sent by openNDS to the FAS.
+The FAS must then in turn generate a new return hash id (rhid) to return to openNDS in its authentication request.

    **If set to "0"** The FAS is enforced by NDS to use **http** protocol.
    The client token is sent to the FAS in clear text in the query string of the redirect along with authaction and redir.
+This method is easy to bypass and useful only for the simplest systems where security does not matter.

    **If set to "1"** The FAS is enforced by NDS to use **http** protocol.
-   When the sha256sum command is available AND faskey is set, the client token will be hashed and sent to the FAS identified as "hid" in the query string.
-The gatewayaddress is also sent on the query string, allowing the FAS to construct the authaction parameter.
-FAS must return the sha256sum of the concatenation of the original hid and faskey to be used by openNDS for client authentication.
-This is returned in the normal way in the query string identified as "tok". openNDS will automatically detect whether hid mode is active or the raw token is being returned.
+   A base64 encoded query string containing the hid is sent to the FAS, along with the clientip, clientmac, gatewayname, client_hid, gatewayaddress, authdir, originurl, clientif and custom parameters and variables.

-   Should sha256sum not be available or faskey is not set, then it is the responsibility of the FAS to request the token from ndsctl.
+   Should sha256sum not be available, then openNDS will terminate with an error message on startup.

    **If set to "2"** The FAS is enforced by NDS to use **http** protocol.

-   clientip, clientmac, gatewayname, client token, gatewayaddress, authdir, originurl and clientif are encrypted using faskey and passed to FAS in the query string.
+   clientip, clientmac, gatewayname, client_hid, gatewayaddress, authdir, originurl and clientif are encrypted using faskey and passed to FAS in the query string.

    The query string will also contain a randomly generated initialization vector to be used by the FAS for decryption.